witnet/witnet-wrapped-wit/README.md

 ### Commands

-You need to have a local **ETH/RPC proxy** running in order to get access to extra commands.
+You need to have a local **ETH/RPC gateway** running in order to get access to extra commands.
 You will only be able to wrap and unwrap $WIT coins if you connect to an EVM network where the canonical version of the ERC-20 token is available (see supported networks below).

 ---
 #### `$ witwrap networks`